PORTO RUNNING TOURS

 In Porto, Santa goes by the name of Nicolau

-It is only natural that a city of merchants, of sailors, this close to the Atlantic, had to devote a church to St.Nicholas - and named a parish after him, São Nicolau.
+It is only natural that a city of merchants, of sailors, this close to the Atlantic, had to devote a church to St.Nicholas - and named a parish after him, our dearest São Nicolau.

 Why?